General recommendations heat wave

 Allow air to circulate through your home or other buildings before the hot part of the day, i.e. early in the morning.

-What to do during a heatwave
+What to do during a period of heat

 Excessive heat can have an adverse effect on your health, and can sometimes reduce your mental and physical abilities.